OSEL-DAM/FaceMaskPressureRigTool/README.md

 **Requires:** MATLAB R2006a (Tested with R2020b & R2014b)

 *NOTE:* The functions used in this code are compatible with versions R2006a or before.
-However some input parameters and Name/Value pairs might not be compatible.
+However, some input parameters and Name/Value pairs might not be compatible.
 Make sure function inputs used here and with supplied functions are compatible with the version of MATLAB being used to run this script.

 ***IMPORTANT:*** For the grouping of materials to happen properly, the nomenclature of the pressure files name must be the following format: